gutfeeling/ki-labs-calendar/README.md

 ## Documentation

 The API is documented at /docs/.
-The publicily available docs are at http://ki-labs.herokuapp.com/docs/.
+The publicly available docs are at http://ki-labs.herokuapp.com/docs/.

 ## Try it out locally (some fussing involved)